-Hydrock Consultants has been appointed by Curlew Alternatives Property LP to provide planning stage advisory services in relation to the design and construction of the proposed development of a hotel and co-living development in Exeter city centre.
+Hydrock Consultants has been appointed by Curlew Alternatives Property LP to provide planning stage advisory services in relation to the design and construction of the proposed development of a hotel and co-living development in Exeter City Centre.

 This document forms part of the planning application for the site and will inform the Exeter City Council (ECC) Planning Department of the proposed energy and sustainability strategy for the site.
+This document replaces a previous report submitted with planning application 19/1556/FUL submitted November 2019 and accompanies amended plans for this application, submitted May 2020.